Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Galois coverings of algebraic curves

 Furthermore, since the equivalence classes of the quotient map $\tY\to Y$ are stable under the action of $\Aut(\tY|\tX)$, any $\tX$-automorphism of $\tY$ induces an $X$-automorphism of $Y$, and $Y\to X$ is Galois. \end{proof} \end{Lemma}

-\begin{Remark} This lemma shows that normalisation induces an equivalence between the category of irreducible étale Galois coverings of $X$ with automorphism group $G$ and the category of étale Galois coverings of $\tX$ with automorphism group $G$.
-The irreducibility hypothesis is crucial here: for instance, there are nontrivial connected Galois coverings of the nodal cubic, but not of its normalisation $\PP^1$. \end{Remark}
+\begin{Remark} Note that the covering $Y$ of $X$ constructed in the above lemma is irreducible, since its normalisation is connected.
+The lemma shows that normalisation defines an essentially surjective functor between the category of irreducible Galois coverings of $X$ with automorphism group $G$ and the category of Galois coverings of $\tX$ with automorphism group $G$. \end{Remark}